Bbouley/html5-video-player/README.md

  - Add functionality to timeline seeking section
  - Add function to allow placement of annotations
    - Will put certain part of div where user clicks?

+### Issues during development

+ - Error when setting static directory, used app.use when it should have been app.set